ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_travel_guides_berlitz1_WhereToHawaii.txt.md

 island (see page 51).
 <geo  id='5849996'>Lahaina</geo>, once the chief whaling port of the Pacific, teems
 with period architecture and trendy shops (see page 46).
-The road to and from Hana goes through the heart of tropical forests and the “real <geo  id='5855797'>Hawaii</geo>” (see page 53).
+The road to and from <geo  id='5855471'>Hana</geo> goes through the heart of tropical forests and the “real <geo  id='5855797'>Hawaii</geo>” (see page 53).
 <geo  id='5855797'>Hawaii</geo> (<geo  id='5855799'>Big Island</geo>): The <ignore  id='undefined'>Kona Coast</ignore> has superb beaches and
 the <ignore  id='undefined'>Puuhonua-O-Honaunau City of Refuge</ignore>, <geo  id='5855797'>Hawaii</geo>’s most striking native